edut1228-IA/IT-Support-Ticket-Priority-Prediction/README.md

-# 🎫 IT Support Ticket Priority Prediction
+# IT Support Ticket Priority Prediction

-> End-to-end Machine Learning project that predicts the priority level of IT support tickets using **XGBoost**.
+> End-to-end Machine Learning project that predicts the priority level of IT support tickets using ML Models.

----

-## 📌 Project Overview
+## Project Description

-Efficient ticket prioritization is essential for IT support teams.
+Efficient ticket and task prioritization is essential for IT support teams.
 Misclassifying critical incidents can lead to increased downtime, financial losses, SLA violations, and poor customer experience.

 This project develops a multiclass classification model capable of automatically predicting whether an IT support ticket should be classified as **Low**, **Medium**, or **High** priority based on operational, technical, and customer-related information.